Creating To Do Lists In WordPress

 You can create ‘public’ and ‘private’ categories for your to-do lists.

-Categories set to ‘private’ will not be visible when using widgets or short codes (only when ‘Sort Order’ is set to ‘Category’)
+Categories marked ‘private’ will not be visible using widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-List View allows you to choose how to-do lists will be viewed.
-There are 3 list views:
+List View allows you to choose how your lists will be viewed.
+There are 3 kinds of to do list views:

-- Individual – Choosing this option allows users to create and manage their own private to-do list.
+- Individual – Selecting this option lets each user create and manage their own private to-do list.

-- Group – Choose this option if you want all users to share one to-do list.
+- Group – Choose this option if you want all users to be able to share the same to-do list.

-- Master – This option allows you to create a master list for all users, where users have their own individual completion of items.
-If using the ‘Master’ list view, make sure that you adjust the User Permissions appropriately in the ‘User Permissions’ tab (see further below).
+- Master – This option allows you to have a master list for all users, where users have their own individual completion of items.
+If you select the ‘Master’ list view, make sure to adjust the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).

 Sort Order

-If you select ID, Alphabetical, or Category options, items will be sorted first by priority.
+If you select Alphabetical, Category or ID options, items will be sorted first by priority.

 Show Added By